Admissions

 We welcome prospective students to include proof/reference of potential stays abroad, internships, or extracurricular activities and other qualifications you think are relevant for your application (e.g. campus groups, reading groups, activism).
 These qualifications are desirable and not obligatory, and we also take into account that not everyone has the possibility to stay abroad for long amounts of time, or to take up (often unpaid) internships.
 In addition, we take into account whether applicants speak different languages, so if you do, for instance, because you come from a multilingual country or have studied languages during your BA, do include information on your language proficiencies in your CV.

-Both programmes are international in their outlook and student intake, and both MAs are well-established and successful.
-Thematically, the programmes overlap considerably and many of the classes offered in one programme will also be options in the sister programme.
-Both focus on book studies, on English linguistics, and on anglophone literatures and cultures from any of the over fifty nation states in which these are produced.
-In addition, the MA NTS focuses on questions of transnationalism and nationalism, and on globalisation and diaspora.
-These focal themes are also studied in inter- and transdisciplinary terms: the MA NTS accepts students with a wider range of undergraduate degrees than the MA BAPS does, and NTS students sometimes have the option to go beyond literary studies or linguistics, for example when it comes to their MA thesis.
+Thematically, the programmes overlap and many of the classes offered in one programme will also be options in the sister programme.
+Both focus on book studies, English linguistics, and anglophone literatures and cultures from any of the over fifty nation states in which these are produced.
+In addition, the MA NTS focuses on questions of transnationalism and nationalism, and on globalisation and diaspora, and migration.
+These focal themes are also studied in inter- and transdisciplinary ways.
+Another difference lies in the student intake: the MA NTS accepts students from a wider range of undergraduate degrees, from beyond English studies (see also Application requirements).
+NTS students sometimes have the option to go beyond literary studies and linguistics, for example when it comes to their MA thesis.

 You can find more detailed information on the MA NTS curriculum here.